lavague-ai/LaVague/docs/docs/learn/local-log.md

 ### What is the Agent Logger?

-When you use `agent.run()`, the `AgentLogger` captures information about the last agentic run, which can be retrieved and viewed as a Panda's DataFrame.
+When you use `agent.run()`, the `AgentLogger` captures information about the last agentic run.

-This DataFrame is accessible via the `agent.logging.return_pandas()` method.
+Logs can be retrieved and viewed in **several formats**:

+- as a pandas DataFrame
+- logged locally to a `.txt` file
+- logged to a SQLite database

 You can view the columns of information added to the log per step in the agentic run attempted here: